WIBW-FM

 WIBW-FM (94.5 MHz) is a commercial FM radio station in Topeka, Kansas.
-It is owned by Alpha Media and airs a country radio format.
+It is owned by Connoisseur Media and airs a country radio format.
 The studios and offices are on SW Executive Drive in Topeka.
 The transmitter is off Windy Hill Road in Maple Hill.
 WIBW-FM broadcasts at 100,000 watts.

 The station serves as the primary Emergency Alert System station for the state of Kansas along with sister station KTPK.
 WIBW-FM, along with co-owned WIBW and one-time sister station WIBW-TV, are unusual in having call signs beginning with a "W", while all other stations in Kansas have "K" call signs.
 The reason is that the AM station was originally established in Indiana in 1925, a state in W territory.
 WIBW kept its call letters when it moved to Topeka, which it has kept to this day.
 In addition, the Federal Communications Commission allows co-owned FM and TV stations to share the same call sign, even if the call letters do not conform to current policy for that state.

 History

 Rock and Top 40 days

 On September 1, 1961, WIBW-FM signed on the air at 97.3 MHz.
 It was owned by the Topeka Broadcasting Association, a subsidiary of Stauffer Publications.
 The company also owned WIBW (580 AM) and WIBW-TV, along with a daily newspaper, The Topeka Capital-Journal.
 At first, WIBW-FM simulcast the AM station, though in the late 1960s, the FCC was encouraging AM-FM radio stations to offer different programming.
-WIBW-FM switched to an album rock format known as "Rock 97 and "The Rock of Kansas."
+WIBW-FM switched to an album rock format known as "Rock 97 and "The Rock of Kansas".

-Over time, the rock hits format moved in the direction of Top 40, promoted as "97fm."
+Over time, the rock hits format moved in the direction of Top 40, promoted as "97fm".
 The FM studio was across the hall from the control room which managed both the AM station and the Kansas City Royals radio network when WIBW held the baseball team's broadcast rights.

 Country music

 In 1990, WIBW-FM flipped to country music.
 The station became known for a bright red remote truck which looked like a boombox.

 The WIBW-AM-FM-TV studios for decades were located at 5600 SW 6th in West Topeka.
 That building received heavy damage from a fire on January 5, 2012.

 Until 2002, WIBW-FM was located at 97.3 MHz.
 The station moved its frequency to 94.5 MHz to make way for a new move-in station in Kansas City.

+In May 2025, Connoisseur Media announced its intent to acquire Alpha Media.
+The FCC approved the sale on August 13, 2025, and the sale was consummated on September 4.